timmermansjoy/Turtlebot/README.md

 - 15% chance the car will avoid a object by going off track
 - 30% chance on getting stuck on tree
+- can only take inside corners while driving sternformost

 # Extra